How to Get a Pest Control Technician License in Maryland

 How Maryland Compares

-Maryland requires 0 hours of pre-license education for pest control technicians.
+Maryland does not require any pre-license education hours.
 The average total cost in Maryland is around $1,300, compared to the national average of $1,290.

 How Much Does a Pest Control Technician License Cost in Maryland?